tasks/tasks/CONTENT_PROVIDER.md

 All-day dates are in the device's local time zone; only the calendar day survives.
 Compute from local midnight, not UTC.

+`due_date` and `start_date` also accept a local date string on write: `2026-09-12` is an all-day date, `2026-09-12T19:00:00` a date and time, both in the device's time zone.
+A date-only string sets the all-day flag unless you send the flag yourself.

 ### Errors

 | Exception | Means |